-(a) Group-wide Supervision (GWS)
+(a) Group-wide Supervision ('GWS')

-To align Hong Kong's regulatory regime with international standards and practices, the Hong Kong Insurance Authority (IA) developed its GWS Framework for multinational insurance groups under its supervision based on a principles-based and outcome-focused approach, which allows the Hong Kong IA to exercise direct regulatory powers over the designated holding companies of multinational insurance groups.
+To align Hong Kong's regulatory regime with international standards and practices, the Hong Kong IA developed its GWS Framework for multinational insurance groups under its supervision based on a principle-based and outcome-focused approach, which allows the Hong Kong IA to exercise direct regulatory powers over the designated holding companies of multinational insurance groups.
 The GWS Framework became effective for Prudential upon designation by the Hong Kong IA on 14 May 2021.
-Prudential has in place a monitoring mechanism and controls to promote constructive engagement with the Hong Kong IA as its Group-wide supervisor to ensure ongoing sustainable compliance.
+Whilst the regulatory requirements are in effect, given the early nature of the regime, there is a risk that the interpretations of the principle-based regulatory requirements made by the Group in complying with the regulatory requirements may differ in some aspects from the interpretations made by the Hong Kong IA in their supervision of these principle-based regulatory requirements or as a result of the potential for further regulatory guidance to be issued.
+Prudential constructively engages with the Hong Kong IA as its Group-wide supervisor to ensure ongoing sustainable compliance.